boopeshmahendran/todo-react/README.md

 # todo-react
-A single page todo list with react js
+A single page todo list with react js.
+You can view it [here](https://boopeshmahendran.github.io/todo-react/)